sfilip/firpm/firpm_d/README.md

 firpm library (double precision version)
 =========================================

-## Installation instructions (double precision version)
+## Installation instructions
-This code has been tested **only** on Linux installations.
+This code has been tested on recent Mac OS X (>= 10.14) and Linux installations.
 In order to compile and use it, a recent C++ compiler with C++11 support is necessary (recent g++ and clang compilers have been shown to work).
 An active internet connection and some external utilities and libraries must also be installed and available on your system search paths:
 * CMake version 2.8 or newer
 * Eigen version 3 or newer
 * Google gtest framework for generating the test executables will be downloaded during CMake configuration